 ‘From Mr M’Gibbon we got tea, coffee and cotton (Sea Island) seeds.
 I have made several trials of the tea, but without any result.
 The seeds swelled as if to vegetate, but they rotted.
 I think the coffee seed must have been too old.
 The cotton grew pretty well.’

-This suggests no coffee was established in Blantyre at the time.
+This suggests no coffee was established at Blantyre at the time.
 Buchanan, a Scottish missionary, horticulturist and planter, subsequently received three coffee plants from Professor Balfour in 1879 while working as a gardener for the Blantyre Mission.
 Buchanan is credited with setting up the first coffee plantations in what is now Malawi sometime after his dismissal from the Mission for brutality.
 In a paper by Buchanan, published in 1893, he says:

 ‘It is now fourteen years since, through the kindness of the late Professor Balfour, three coffee plants were presented to the Blantyre Mission.
 These plants were packed in moss in a flat box, under the care of Mr Duncan, who occasionally opened the box and dampened the moss, they reached Blantyre after three months’ journey.
 Two of the three subsequently died, one each of Coffea arabica and Coffea liberica; the other C. arabica survived, at first grew slowly, but ultimately blossomed forth into flower and fruit.’